-Along with many other families in the area, this was the perfect spot for us to enjoy a light breakfast which we prepared earlier.
+Along with many other families in the area, this was the perfect spot to enjoy a light breakfast which I prepared earlier.

-It was amazing to just sit and take it all in, watching the boats glide past whilst we enjoyed the scenery surrounding us.
-We dropped on lucky with such a bright day, it didn’t feel like late September.
+It was amazing to just sit and take it all in, watching the boats glide past whilst enjoying the scenery surrounding.
+I dropped on lucky with such a bright day, it didn’t feel like late September.

-For late lunch we visited Mathallen.
+For late lunch I visited Mathallen.
 You can’t come to Oslo and not check out the atmosphere of this place.

 Mathallen is a popular food hall famous for its wide selection of unique international cuisine and traditional Norwegian dishes.